 Wear Wet Socks (Seriously)

-When Forrelli also suggested the "wet sock" method to cure a cold, I thought A. she was joking, and B. she's clearly never stepped in a puddle and had her shoe fill up with water (which is my personal nightmare).
+When Forrelli also suggested the "wet sock" method to cure a cold, I thought either A) she was joking or B) she's clearly never stepped in a puddle and had her shoe fill up with water (which is my personal nightmare).
 However, this method, also known as "warming socks," works with your body's natural physiology to heal everything from colds to headaches to trouble sleeping.
 Essentially, when you place the wet socks on your feet, the cool temperature causes blood to flow away from the skin and back into the feet to warm them up.
 This form of "microcirculation" performs exactly what regular blood flow does, bringing nutrients in and toxins out.
 However, doing this in a small area in such a quick amount of time rather than getting your heart rate up pulls blood into the skin and away from areas of pain and swelling (like stuffed sinuses).

 In order to do this, first warm your feet (placing them in a hot bath works), wring out a pair of cold wet socks in the sink, and immediately place them on your feet.
 Put dry socks (or plastic baggies) on over the wet socks so you can cuddle up in bed, and then wake up in the morning feeling better.